datastax-demos/demo-portal/vagrant/demo-portal/README.md

 This command should be used for beta-testing the Demo Portal.
 Access to this site will be available at `staging.demos.datastax.com`, but can be taken offline routinely and may experience a high number of bugs due to high code churn.

+An additional command is run on the staging cluster that checks out the `master` branch of the `demo-portal` repository, instead of `production`.

 ## Build